Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: The description of polarized abelian varieties in terms of lattices

 Let clarify how to compute the family $(e_i)_{1 \leq i \leq g}$.
 Let us recall that we defined it as the dual basis of an orthogonal family of $L^*$ so they satisfy $e_i^*\lambda' e_j^*=\ell_i\delta_{ij}$.
 This means that $\lambda'(e_i^*)=\ell_ie_i$ and then $h(e_i,e_i)=\frac{1}{\ell_i}$ (see proof of Lemma~\ref{lem:iso}).
 Consider an orthogonal family $(u_i)_{1\leq i\leq g}$ of vectors of $L^\#$ of norm $(\ell_i)_{1 \leq i \leq g}$ and let $e_i=\frac{1}{\ell_i}u_i.$ By the inclusion $\bigoplus_{i=1}^{g} R u_i\subseteq L^\#$ we have Hence, if we find an orthogonal family $(u_i)_{1\leq i\leq g}$ of $L^\#$ with norm $(\ell_i)_{1 \leq i \leq g}$ then $(e_i)_{1 \leq i \leq g}=(1/\ell_i \cdot u_i)_{1\leq i\leq g}$ is an orthogonal family of norm $(1/\ell_i)_{1 \leq i \leq g}$ suited for the inclusion $\iota \colon L\rightarrow \bigoplus_{i=1}^g R e_i$.

 We summarize these computations in Algorithm~\ref{algo:kerneliso}.

-In Section~\ref{sec:theta}, we need more specific properties about the kernel $K$ of the isogeny in order to be able to compute the theta null point on $A$ using the current algorithms.
+We will use this algorithm with the additional condition $\ell_1=\ldots=\ell_g$.
+Indeed, in Section~\ref{sec:theta}, we need more specific properties about the kernel $K$ of the isogeny in order to be able to compute the theta null point on $A$ using the current algorithms.
 We first require that $\ell=\ell_1=\ldots=\ell_g$ is odd and prime to $q$ (see \cref{rem:details} for the condition $\ell$ odd).
-We have discussed in Proposition~\ref{ellid}, when this can be achieved.
-By \cite[Prop.16.8]{milne}, $K$ is a maximal isotropic subgroup of $E[\ell]^3$ for the Weil pairing on $E^3$ induced by the product polarization.
+We have discussed in Theorem~\ref{ellid}, when this can be achieved.
+By \cite[Prop.16.8]{milne}, $K$ is a maximal isotropic subgroup of $E[\ell]^g$ for the Weil pairing on $E^g$ induced by the product polarization.
 However for the algorithms we also need $K$ to be of rank~$g$, that is isomorphic as a group to $(\ZZ/\ell\ZZ)^g$.
 We call such a $K$ a \emph{totally isotropic} subgroup.
-Equivalently, for an abelian variety $A_0$, $K \subset A[\ell]$ is a \emph{totally isotropic} subgroup of level~$\ell$ if it is isotropic, and one can find a symplectic decomposition $A_0[\ell]=K \oplus K'$.
+Equivalently, for an abelian variety $A_0$, $K \subset A_0[\ell]$ is a \emph{totally isotropic} subgroup of level~$\ell$ if it is isotropic, and one can find a symplectic decomposition $A_0[\ell]=K \oplus K'$.
 If $K$ is maximal isotropic, it is always totally isotropic when $\ell$ is square free, but this can fail if $\ell$ has a square factor (for instance $A_0[\ell]$ is maximal isotropic in $A_0[\ell^2]$).
-In practice, when an odd $\ell$ exists, we always found one for which $K$ is totally isotropic.
+We adopt a pragmatic approach here and test that a given $K$ has indeed the right group structure.
+In every computation we made, when an odd $\ell$ exists, we always found one for which $K$ was totally isotropic.